nikostoulas/fast-koa-router/README.md

   }
 ```

-Note that star symboly is only supported after version 1.1.0 and only when used in the end of a route.
+Note that star symbol is only supported after version 1.1.0 and only when used in the end of a route.

 There is no reason to use it in prefix routes.
 Prefix routes will always match get, post, delete, patch, put urls if they use the same prefix.